SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.5.md

   > [!NOTE]
   > For queries that retrieve data page by page on demand.

-- All session pages (when `SessionOptions.OptimizeType` is "AllData"):
+- Total duration of all the pages of a session (when `SessionOptions.OptimizeType` is "AllData"):

   - [Query name](#query-name)
   - User ID